Best daily deals

 Xiaomi claims all data it collects is anonymized, although the security researchers’ findings have disputed this.
 Yet, even if we take Xiaomi’s side in this argument, there has been evidence that you can still link some anonymized data to other users.
 The New York Times proved this with anonymous location data.
 While browser information might be harder to connect to a person than location data, it could be possible depending on how it is collected and stored.

 In Xiaomi’s case, adding the toggle-off option is also frustrating because this means the default hasn’t changed.
 The Chinese company will keep collecting incognito browser data unless users are aware of the toggle and explicitly opt out.
 This means that the status quo hasn’t changed for the average user that’s not particularly tech-savvy.
-Given that Xiaomi is the fourth-largest smartphone manufacturer by market share, this will likely be the case for millions of users.
+Given that Xiaomi grew to become the third-largest global OEM by market share, maintaining the status quo means that the privacy policy will continue to hurt a massive number of users worldwide.

 Is selling your privacy worth it just for a discounted product?

-I know that many will chime in with the inevitable answer, “just change your browser.”
-While that’s a reasonable suggestion and probably something you should do, it does not let Xiaomi off the hook.
+I know that many will chime in with the inevitable answer, “Just change your browser.”
+While that’s a reasonable suggestion and probably something you should do (and you can see some of our favorite browsers here), it does not let Xiaomi off the hook.
 The company already collects data for targeted advertising.
-In fact, Xiaomi often calls itself an Internet company that sells hardware because most of its revenue is derived from services and ads.
-Yet, ultimately this means that you and your data are the product.
+In fact, Xiaomi often calls itself an “internet company that sells hardware” because most of its revenue is derived from services and ads.
+Unfortunately, this ultimately means that you and your data are the product, whether you like it or not.

 Xiaomi has also gone so far as to launch a new Trust Center dedicated to a transparent relationship.
 It features security, privacy, compliance, and transparency sections so you can investigate exactly how Xiaomi operates and what it does with your information.
-Many of the site’s highest-level documents were uploaded around April 2022, but the site has gone quiet in the nine months since.
-It will be interesting to see if it picks back up around the launch of MIUI 14, but we haven’t seen anything yet.
+It started out with a bang, uploading several high-level white papers in early 2022, but went silent right afterward.
+We haven’t seen any new documents drop surrounding Xiaomi’s HyperOS, even as it continues to reach more devices.

 The US has also removed Xiaomi from its list of boycotted companies following a successful challenge in federal court.
 As you might remember, the company joined the list in the sunset days of the Trump administration.
 A judge blocked the move in early March, and now the saga has ended in Xiaomi’s favor.